Black Violin: Career

 The group name "Black Violin" is derived from the album of the same name by jazz violinist, Stuff Smith.
 At FIU, Sylvester met Sam G., who would go on to become the duo's manager.
 Alongside Sam G., the duo went on to co-found the production company DKNEX, which stands for Di-Versatile Music.

 According to Baptiste, "We wanted to be the next Neptunes; the next Timbaland...but we noticed how, whenever we performed with our artists, the audience was really drawn to us."
 Of the duo's artistic philosophy on its self-titled album, Sylvester said: "Our mantra has always been to engage the audience to look at things from a different perspective...At first, we leaned on the fact that we were different —more than on our technique.
 We wanted you to be confused.
 This time, we tried to keep our core message, but with more gravitas: more seriousness.
 Not just be crazy and different, but really step it up and be badass violinists."

 Black Violin clinched the Showtime at the Apollo 2005 Legend title, of which Sylvester said:

 "After we won the Apollo, which is the hardest audience on the planet, we knew there was something there...The hard thing was to package it so that people would give us a chance, because we were doing something that nobody had ever seen.
 Every time we step on stage, we had to prove it over and over."

 Black Violin's popularity has risen with their performance accompanying Alicia Keys at the 2004 Billboard Awards, and by performing on the same bill with some of the industry's biggest artists, such as Wu-Tang Clan, and Mike Shinoda of Linkin Park.
 The two men are also producers and writers, having worked with Kanye West, Tom Petty, Lupe Fiasco, Aerosmith, among others.

 Black Violin was invited to play at the Kids Inaugural Concert, one of the inaugural balls for United States President Barack Obama, in 2013.
 The concert was a special tribute to military families and was attended by First Lady Michelle Obama, her daughters Malia Obama and Sasha Obama, and Second Lady (at the time) Jill Biden.

 Philanthropy

-The Black Violin Foundation reaches over 100,000 students per year through free performances and work through youth symphonies, community centers, and low-income, Title 1 schools.
+The Black Violin Foundation reaches over 100,000 students per year through free performances and work through youth symphonies, community centers, and low-income, Title I schools.
 The duo's wives are the co-directors of the foundation.

 Alongside the TurnAround Arts at the Kennedy Center for Performing Arts, Black Violin also maintains a mentorship program at Mary M. Bethune Elementary School in Broward County, Florida.